A delivery unit that ships every week.

 A new way to buy delivery.

-You onboard a pod instead of hiring by the hour or scoping by the milestone.
-Good for teams that want delivery as a managed service.
+You onboard a POD instead of hiring by the hour or locking scope up front and managing change orders through the rest of the delivery.
+It's a good fit for teams that want delivery as a managed service.

-- An AI-native single unit: one Orchestrator/Architect, two Builders, one Product Owner/Consultant.
+- A single AI-native unit: one Architect/Orchestrator, two Developers, one Product Owner/Consultant.

-- Full-stack shipping every cycle.
-Frontend, backend, tests, all in one vertical slice.
+- Full-stack every cycle: frontend, backend, and tests in one vertical slice.

-- Transparent reporting from day one: what shipped, what's in flight, what's slowing it down.
+- Reporting from day one: what shipped, what's in flight, what's slowing it down.

 Two sides, business and delivery, wired together by one architect and a shared AI toolchain.
-Same shape at every scope.
+The shape stays the same at every scope.

 One unit.
 Three roles.

-Built to run without project-management overhead on your side.
-Roles named for what they do.
+A POD is built to run without project-management overhead on your side, and the roles are named for what they do.

 Owns system design and what ships.
-Decomposes work for AI leverage, judges output across both workstreams, and ships code alongside the Builders.
-Heavy engagement for the first ~90 days, then steady-state once patterns settle.
-Sets the pod's ceiling on speed and quality.
+Decomposes work for AI leverage, judges output across both workstreams, and ships code alongside the Developers.
+Heavy engagement up front, steady-state once patterns settle, spikes when the work requires it.
+Sets the POD's ceiling on speed and quality.

 Full-stack by default.
-A single Builder ships frontend, backend, and tests in the same cycle, operating AI agents end-to-end as one loop: generate, review, test, ship.
+A single Developer ships frontend, backend, and tests in the same cycle, operating AI agents end-to-end as one loop: generate, review, test, ship.
 No specialist handoffs.
-Both Builders hold both workstreams, so when priorities shift there is no ramp-up.
+Both Developers hold both workstreams, so when priorities shift there is no ramp-up.

 Product Owner / Consultant

-Your interface to the pod.
-Turns priorities into specs, runs acceptance, manages release comms.
-Absorbs the project-management overhead that would otherwise fall on your side.
-You set direction at the roadmap level; the PO carries it into the pod.
+Turns priorities into specs, runs acceptance, and manages release comms.
+That overhead stays with us.
+You set direction at the roadmap level; the PO carries it into the POD.

 Spec to ship, repeated many times a month.

-A pod runs on a tight spec-to-ship cycle.
-Two workstreams in parallel, load-balanced.
+A POD runs a tight spec-to-ship cycle with two workstreams in parallel.
 When one waits, the other moves.

 Spec